CARTAvis/manual_source/source/functionalities_gui.rst

      <source src="_static/carta_fn_spatialProfiler_demo.mp4" type="video/mp4">
    </video>

-The interactions of the spatial profiler widget are demostracted in the section :ref:`mouse_interaction_with_charts`.
+The interactions of the spatial profiler widget are demonstrated in the section :ref:`mouse_interaction_with_charts`.
 The red vertical bar indicates the pixel where the profile is taken.
 The bottom axis shows the image coordinate, while optional world coordinate is displayed on the top axis.
 Extra options to configure the profile plot are available to the right border.
 The option "Show Mean/RMS" will adopt the data in the current view to derive a mean value and an rms value, and visualize the results on the plot.
 The profile can be exported as a png image or a text file in tsv format via the buttons at the bottom-right corner.

 .. raw:: html